A Happy Scientist in the Laboratory

 Falsetto, an Italian Word

 We’d work on pronunciation in a call and response, then we’d sing.
-He was learning the words and how the song went but he wasn’t singing any notes with me.
+He was learning the words and how the song went, but he wasn’t singing notes with me.
 It was the same experience I was having with the tone-deaf Wednesday brass.
 All soft-spoken students sing dull pitchless sounds.

-Then in a serendipitous turn, I sang in an extremely high falsetto voice and John sang the note in falsetto right back at me!
+Then in a serendipitous turn, I sang in a high falsetto voice, and John sang the note in falsetto right back at me!
 With a falsetto “mickey mouse” voice, he could match my pitch.
-When he did it something clicked and his body finally knew what we were trying to get it to do.
-I made him do it again and again until I knew it wasn’t a fluke.
+When he did it, something clicked, and his body finally knew what we were trying to get it to do.
+I made him do it repeatedly until I knew it wasn’t a fluke.
 Then we did it some more until he got used to the feeling of matching a pitch.
 When we tried in a normal range, he’d lose the ability to match.
-He could only do it in falsetto but that was a start.
-It wasn’t the Ah-Ha moment but we were on to something.
+He could only do it in falsetto, but that was a start.
+It wasn’t the Ah-Ha moment, but we were on to something.

-After John was Jonathon.
-He was a tall freshman, beaming with excitement and passion about playing.
-He had been playing the baritone for a few years and he loved the band.
-Shy and soft-spoken, when he sang it sounded like he’d never used his voice to sing before.
-Sometimes he had a harsh tone and it seemed to hurt his voice but we persisted.
-He played better in storytelling mode so we’d sing.
+After John was Jonathon, he was a tall freshman, excited and passionate about playing.
+He had been playing the baritone for a few years, and he loved the band.
+Shy and soft-spoken, when he sang, it sounded like he’d never used his voice to sing before.
+Sometimes he had a harsh tone, which hurt his voice, but we persisted.
+He played better in storytelling mode, so we’d sing.
 I’d talk very little about his voice.
 He’d listen as I sang it, imagining it was him singing, and then he’d sing it with me.

-On this Wednesday, while he was trying to sing along a bizarre eagle-like squawk came out.
-Shocking as the sound was, we usually went straight from the voice to the horn quickly so without comment on the squawk he played his baritone.
-When the same eagle call in the same exact pitch came out of the baritone, we couldn’t help but stop and laugh.
+On this Wednesday, while he was trying to sing along, a bizarre eagle-like squawk came out.
+Shocking as the sound was, we usually went straight from the voice to the horn quickly, so without comment on the squawk, he played his baritone.
+When the same eagle call in the same pitch came out of the baritone, we couldn’t help but stop and laugh.
 I was shocked.
-Imagine how powerful the idea of sound must be to translate such an amazing sound to the instrument.
-I was excited and a new plan formed.
+Imagine how powerful the idea of sound must be to translate such a fantastic sound to the instrument.
+I was excited, and a new plan formed.

 M I C K E Y, I Can Match A Pitch

-First, I had to try to get Jonathon and the rest of the “tone-deaf” Wednesday brass to match my pitch in a “mickey mouse” falsetto voice like John had.
+First, I had to get Jonathon and the rest of the “tone-deaf” Wednesday brass to match my pitch in a “mickey mouse” falsetto voice as John had.
 They were shy at first and most likely thought I was crazy.
-John and I met for a month before we had our breakthrough and it took time with the brass.
+John and I met for a month before our breakthrough, which took time with the brass.
 For each lesson, we’d spend time matching sounds in falsetto.
 I’d keep it light and short, always making them believe they were getting better.

 The Vaccai Project

-I arranged the first ten Vaccai for the brass and “The Vaccai Project” was born.
-I loved the idea of having instrumentalists sing Italian songs with the voice and then play them on the horn.
-If they could imagine the Italian lyrics in their minds as they played their instruments they couldn’t help but think the same way singing while playing the instrument.
+I arranged the first ten Vaccai for the brass, and “The Vaccai Project” was born.
+I loved the idea of having instrumentalists sing Italian songs with their voices and then play them on the horn.
+If they could imagine the Italian lyrics in their minds as they played their instruments, they couldn’t help but think the same way singing while playing the instrument.
 We’d also buzz these tunes on the mouthpiece while singing the Italian in our imagination.
 They’d think musically while playing, not about the instrument in their hands, allowing for clear signals to the body so it could do its thing efficiently.
 It worked great!

-Now that they could sing they got better quickly.
+Now that they could sing, they got better quickly.
 Sounds came out with ease.
 The Wednesday brass had an expanded range and vastly improved quality of sound.
 Double tonguing was easy to teach them.
-If they could sing it they could play it.
-The Wednesday brass players lost the tone-deaf status and started making honor bands and coming out of their shells.
+If they could sing it, they could play it.
+The Wednesday brass players lost their tone-deaf status and started making honor bands and coming out of their shells.
 By the end of Jonathan’s high school career, this shy guy was a leader in his band.

 Preconceived Notions, Limited Possibilities

 A very large obstacle that John had overcome was his self-doubt.
 He didn’t believe he’d be able to sing.
 Once he did, it got easier.
 The body jolted as he matched a pitch for the first time.
-The thought that he had always carried that he couldn’t sing was blown up with that jolt.
-John had no confidence in his musical ability because he had never had any success singing.
+The thought he had always carried that he couldn’t sing was blown up with that jolt.
+John had no confidence in his musical ability because he had never succeeded in singing.
 Everyone told him he couldn’t sing.
 It was the first thing he told me when he walked into the studio.
 Even as a baby, we are often told to be quiet!
-With a little success, John’s belief grew and he started to believe he could sing.
-It was the four-minute mile syndrome and he’d broken the barrier.
+With some success, John’s belief grew, and he started to believe he could sing.
+It was the four-minute mile syndrome, and he’d broken the barrier.

 Why not just start off thinking this way?
-Begin everything we try with the belief that we can do anything we put our minds to and stop limiting what’s possible before we start.
+Begin everything we try with the belief that we can do anything we put our minds to, and stop limiting what’s possible before we start.
 If we fail, we’ve tried without any thoughts of failure.
-The “little engine” taught me when I was very young that, “I think I can, I think I can”, is a great motto.
+The “little engine” taught me when I was young that “I think I can, I think I can” is a great motto.
 I believe we’ve got a much better chance for success with the “I think I can” attitude.